mothur/mothur.github.io/_wiki/biom.info.md

     can resolve this issue by setting matrix\_element\_type=float in the biom file.

-2\.  **Mothur can\'t read my biom file.
+2\.  **mothur can't read my biom file.
 What does this mean?** This
-    likely caused by failure to set format=hdf5.
-Mothur allows for 2
+    likely caused by failure to set format=hdf5. mothur allows for 2
     formats: classic
     (https://biom-format.org/documentation/format\_versions/biom-1.0.html)
     and hdf5